iarp/django-pdf-overlay/docs/installation.rst

 Development Settings
 --------------------

-django-pdf-filler requires your project to have media settings configured for the layout images to appear properly.
+django-pdf-overlay requires your project to have media settings configured for the layout images to appear properly.

 During development (`DEBUG=True`) that means you may not see the layout image at all.